yuchaodong/CalculateDistance/README.md

 For this app, the Haversine Formula is used in calculating the distance between the airports, though the Google Maps API also has the functionality to calculate distance.

+Auto-completion: <br />

+The auto-complete function for airport name input is written entirely in vanilla JS.
+The full function can be found in public/autocomplete.js.

 Testing: <br />